Andrei-Aksionov/nanoGPTplus/src/model/gpt_language_model/peft/README.md

 ### -- About implementation --

-If one take a look at the Microsoft's LoRA repo can notice that there are two classes: `Linear` and `MergedLinear` and it can be confusing in the beginning.
+If one take a look at the Microsoft's LoRA repo then can notice that there are two classes: `Linear` and `MergedLinear` and it can be confusing in the beginning.

 Basically there are two approaches of calculating query, key and value matrices: